openvenues/libpostal/README.md

-If the above sounds a lot like geocoding, that's because it is in a way, only in the OpenVenues case, we do it without a UI or a user to select the correct address in an autocomplete. libpostal does server-side batch geocoding (and you can too!)
+If the above sounds a lot like geocoding, that's because it is in a way, only in the OpenVenues case, we do it without a UI or a user to select the correct address in an autocomplete.
+Given a database of source addresses such as OpenAddresses or OpenStreetMap (or all of the above), libpostal can be used to implement things like address deduping and server-side batch geocoding in settings like MapReduce.

-Now, instead of fiddling with giant Elasticsearch synonyms files, scripting, analyzers, tokenizers, and the like, geocoding can look like this:

-1. Run the addresses in your index through libpostal
-2. Store the canonical strings
-3. Run your user queries through libpostal and search with those strings

 Why C?
 ------